 For some of us sanding is a word that is not in our vocabulary.
 This post is directed to the people that are greenhorns when it comes to sanding.
-Maybe you have sanded before but it did not go well, or you didn't have the right supplies, whatever your case is; we at Timberlane Finish Solutions will try to give you the best tips and tricks to up your sanding game and how to sand more efficiently.
+Maybe you have sanded before but it did not go well, or you didn't have the right supplies.
+Whatever your case is, us here at Timberlane Finish Solutions will try to give you the best tips and tricks to up your sanding game and how to sand efficiently.

 When looking for sanding products we want to get the most bang for your buck, right?
 You are in luck my friend you just stumbled upon the best sanding products in northern Ohio.
 We have everything: wood stain sprayers, electric and air sanders, very comfortable hand sanding pads, sanding belts, sweepers, and billions of types of sand paper.